Computer Science 50th Anniversary Celebration

 NATIONWIDE MUTUAL INSURANCE COMPANY

-The Computer Science 50th Anniversary Celebration is a chance for alumni to re-connect with the department and other alumni.
+The Computer Science 50th Anniversary Celebration was a chance for alumni to re-connect with the department and other alumni.

-Also, alumni can join an online directory to connect before the celebration.
+Also, alumni can join an online directory to connect.
 Share your news about your personal and professional journeys and read about your friends and fellow alumni.
-Let others know that you are attending the event.

 Learn more and join the Alumni Connection directory (click on the link - separate sign-in required)